hyperledger-labs/blockchain-carbon-accounting/emissions-data/aws-kubernetes/README.md

 * Set S3_LOCAL = false and S3 BUCKET_NAME in the aws-config.js, access keys should be null and be set in the utilityemissions-api-deployment.yaml

-Run build from utility-emissions-channel directory
+Run build from emissions-data directory

     $ docker build -t krybalko/utilityemissions-api:0.0.1 -f aws-kubernetes/Dockerfile .
     $ docker image push krybalko/utilityemissions-api:0.0.1